rmorse/babel-plugin-jsx-template-vars/README.md

 },
 ```

-Note: You will still need to add this transform to your existing builds (with the option `tidyOnly: true`) so that the `.templateVars` are removed from your production/development code:
+**Note:** You will still need to add this transform to your existing builds (with the option `tidyOnly: true`) so that the `.templateVars` properties are removed from your production/development code, e.g.

 ```js
 plugins: [